- Scrolling to About the Community Grants Program

 - Applicants through an auspice arrangement

-- Small businesses with matched funding
+- Small businesses based in stirling with an ABN with matched funding

 - Community groups.

-Not all grant streams/types are available to all entities so please check below and the specific grant stream fact sheet before you apply.
-Applications from schools, P&Cs, P&Fs and other educational institutions must be in accordance with the eligibility for the grant stream they are applying for and satisfy the following additional criteria:
+Applications from schools and other educational institutions must be in accordance with the eligibility for the grant stream they are applying for and satisfy the following additional criteria:

 - There is an identified community need for the project or activity

-- There is a financial or in-kind contribution of at least 50% or more to the project (not applicable for quick response grants).
+- There is a financial or in-kind contribution of at least 50% or more to the project (not applicable for Quick Response Grants).

-Individuals/groups with no ABN | Small business with ABN | Registered schools | Not-for-profit organisations and incorporate associations | |
+| Individuals/groups with no ABN | Small business with ABN | Registered schools | Not-for-profit organisations and incorporate associations | |

-Active and Healthy Communities | ||||
+| Active and Healthy Communities | ||||

-Innovative and Productive Communities | ||||
+| Innovative and Productive Communities | ||||

-Locally-Led and Creative Communities | ||||
+| Locally-Led and Creative Communities | ||||

-Sustainable Communities | ||||
+| Sustainable Communities | ||||

-Vibrant Communities |
+| Vibrant Communities |

-Eligible with conditions (e.g. only under quick response category) Eligible
+Eligible with conditions (e.g. only under quick response category)

 To be eligible for a grant in the City’s Community Grants Program applicants must: